Goestoso/Java/README.md

 ```

+* `extends`: it is used for a class to inherit characteristics from a superclass.

 <h4>Second step:</h4>

 > Create a `constructor` for your custom exception class.
 Typically, you must provide an error message that describes the exception.
 You can call the constructor of the parent class (superclass) and pass the error message to it.